Foreign Housing Exclusion Or Deduction – 10 Expat Tax Questions Answered

 3. How much can I exclude?

-However, if you only qualify for the FEIE for part of the year, the threshold for the housing exclusion will be prorated as well.
+If you qualify for the FEIE for part of the year, the base housing amount must be prorated accordingly.

 4. How high is the maximum Foreign Housing Exclusion?